AmitNG2000/AWS-Cloud-Computing/Assignment1/README.md

 <br />

-The system uses S3 as a common storage and SQS as the primary method for communication.
+The system uses S3 as a common storage and SQS as central method for communication.
 The design enables the Manager to assign tasks to the Workers by sending messages to a queue.
 The Workers, during their free time, can then retrieve and process these tasks.
-This design is similar to the reactor server model and shares similar advantages.

 The Manager only performs the simple task of defining the task and placing it in the queue, without needing to find a free worker or manage task distribution.
 The Workers are not disturbed while working and can easily check if there are additional tasks to process.